How Does the Instagram Algorithm Work in 2023?

 • Whether or not you’ve interacted with the user who posted the content before.

-What is the Explore Page?
+What Is the Explore Page?

 While Feed and Stories are usually filled with posts from people you know and sponsored ads, Explore promotes photos and Reels from people you likely don’t follow.
-As the name suggests, Instagram wants you to explore new content creators and find new users to interact with.
+As the name suggests, Instagram wants you to explore new content and find new users to interact with.

 It’s set up in a visually appealing, endless-scrolling grid format to encourage users to keep looking for interesting content.